sayankc/skc-create-AzDoAgents-via-pipeline/README.md

 - https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-winrm-windows

 ### How to start
-To start, refer the pipeline file names `alternate1-201-template.yml`.
+To start, refer the pipeline file named `alternate1-201-template.yml`.

 This pipeline will not work without preparations.
 ## Prerequisites: